gardener/gardener/docs/concepts/operator.md

 A Gardener installation relies on extension controllers to provide support for new cloud providers or to add new capabilities.
 You can find out more about Gardener's extensions and how they can be used [here](../extensions/extension.md#contract-extension-resource).

 The `Extension` resource is intended to automate the installation and management of extensions in a Gardener landscape.
 It contains configuration for the following scenarios:

 - The deployment of `ControllerRegistration` and `ControllerDeployment` resources in the (virtual) garden cluster.
-- The deployment of admission controllers in the runtime cluster.
+- The deployment of [admission controllers](https://github.com/gardener/gardener/blob/master/docs/extensions/admission.md) in the runtime cluster.

-In the near future, the `Extension` will be used by the `gardener-operator` to automate the management of the etcd secrets and DNS records required by the garden cluster.
+In the near future, the `Extension` will be used by the `gardener-operator` to automate the management of the backup bucket for ETCD and DNS records required by the garden cluster.
 To do that, `gardener-operator` will leverage extensions that support `DNSRecord` and `BackupBucket` resources.
-As of today, the support for managed `DNSRecords` and `BackupBuckets` in the `gardener-operator` is still being build.
+As of today, the support for managed `DNSRecords` and `BackupBuckets` in the `gardener-operator` is still being built.
 However, the `Extension`'s specification already reflects the target picture.

 Please find an exemplary `Extension` resource [here](../../example/operator/15-extension.yaml).